People

 Dr. Wilson received his Ph.D. in clinical and biological/health psychology from the University of Pittsburgh.
 Dr. Wilson also completed the Center for the Neural Basis of Cognition program in cognitive neuroscience, a joint venture of the University of Pittsburgh and Carnegie Mellon University.
 Dr. Wilson’s research reflects this training and combines theories and methods from psychology and neuroscience.
 Dr. Wilson studies addiction and other forms of behavior that negatively affect health.
 Much of his work focuses on cigarette smoking, a form of addictive behavior that is particularly harmful and costly.
 A goal of Dr. Wilson’s research is to provide new insights into why it is so difficult for people to quit using cigarettes and use that knowledge to advance the treatment of smoking.

-Outside of the lab, Dr. Wilson loves spending time with his beautiful wife, four wonderful children, one very adorable dog, and two so-so cats.
+Outside of the lab, Dr. Wilson loves spending time with his family.

 Graduate Students